Robert Rydon

 Robert Anthony Rydon (born 27 November 1964) is an English former first-class cricketer.

 Rydon was born in November 1964 at Greatham, Sussex.
 He was educated at Sherborne School, before going up to Pembroke College, Oxford.
-While studying at Oxford, Russell played first-class cricket for Oxford University in 1986 and 1987, making six appearances.
+While studying at Oxford, Rydon played first-class cricket for Oxford University in 1986 and 1987, making six appearances.
 Rydon scored 72 runs in his six matches, with a high score of 20.
 With his right-arm medium pace bowling, he took 6 wickets at an expensive average of 86.33 and best figures of 3 for 106.

 After graduating from Oxford, Rydon became an investment manager.
 He began his career at James Capel Investment Management, before joining Merrill Lynch.
 He joined Cazenove in 2010 as a portfolio director.